<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 "Less breathable rain gear guarantees protection in the wettest conditions, but can also get stuffy as you heat up."

-Breathable rain gear utilizes a waterproof breathable membrane like GoreTex or other proprietary technologies like Alpinestars' Drystar membrane.
+Breathable rain gear utilizes a waterproof breathable membrane like GoreTex or other proprietary technologies such as Alpinestars' Drystar membrane.

 This type of rain gear keeps the wet stuff out while also allowing heat and perspiration to escape from your body, which helps keep you cool and comfortable throughout the day.